 For coffee enthusiasts, an aromatic Indian brew is a glorious sensory drinking experience.
-From the heady smell of freshly ground beans to pouring from one vessel to another, it engages all the senses.
+From the heady smell of freshly ground coffee beans to pouring from one vessel to another, it engages all the senses.

 With a traditional South Indian coffee filter set, some quality beans, and a splash of milk, you can create your own brew right at home.
 Read on as we walk you through the entire Indian filter coffee brewing process.